-Topics: GRC, Operational Performance Management (OPM), Bank, Chief Risk Officer, CRO, ERM, OpenPages, regulation, Business Analytics, Business Collaboration, Cloud Computing, Data Governance, IBM, Business Performance Management (BPM), compliance, Data, Financial Performance Management (FPM), Risk, risk management, financial services, FPM
+Topics: GRC, Office of Finance, Operational Performance Management (OPM), Chief Risk Officer, CRO, ERM, OpenPages, Business Analytics, Business Collaboration, Cloud Computing, Data Governance, IBM, Business Performance Management (BPM), compliance, Data, Financial Performance Management (FPM), Risk, Financial Services, FPM

 Integrated risk management (IRM) was a major theme at IBM’s recent Smarter Risk Management analyst summit in London.
 In the market context, IBM sees this topic as a means to differentiate its product and messaging from those of its competitors.
 IRM includes cloud-based offerings in operational risk analytics, IT risk analytics and financial crimes management designed for financial institutions and draws on component elements of software that IBM acquired over the past five years, notably from Algorithmics for risk-aware business decisions, Open Pages for compliance management, SPSS for sophisticated analytics, Cognos for reports, dashboards and scorecards, and Tivoli for managing all of this in a Web environment.
 Putting its software in the cloud enables IBM to streamline integration and maintenance, offer more flexible deployment and consumption options and potentially lower the total cost of ownership.

-Topics: GRC, Operational Performance Management (OPM), Bank, Chief Risk Officer, CRO, ERM, OpenPages, regulation, Business Analytics, Business Collaboration, Cloud Computing, Data Governance, Governance, Risk & Compliance (GRC), IBM, Business Performance Management (BPM), compliance, Customer Performance Management (CPM), Data, Information Applications (IA), Information Management (IM), IT Performance Management (ITPM), Risk, risk management, Supply Chain Performance Management (SCPM), Algorithmics, financial services, FPM
+Topics: GRC, Office of Finance, Operational Performance Management (OPM), Chief Risk Officer, CRO, ERM, OpenPages, Business Analytics, Business Collaboration, Cloud Computing, Data Governance, Governance, Risk & Compliance (GRC), IBM, Business Performance Management (BPM), compliance, Customer Performance Management (CPM), Data, Information Applications (IA), Information Management (IM), IT Performance Management (ITPM), Risk, Supply Chain Performance Management (SCPM), Financial Services, FPM

 Informatica and Exterro have announced a partnership in the market for discovery of electronic data and documents (known as e-discovery).
 Exterro has made its reputation in e-discovery workflow and legal holds management while Informatica is a leader in data integration that our Value Index finds as the top and Hot rated provider.
 The partnership is designed to provide users of Exterro’s Fusion E-Discovery software with a single point of control for organizing and managing legal and preservation holds (that is, preventing electronic data from alteration or deletion) of unstructured and structured data that are held in Informatica’s Data Archive.
 Informatica specializes in the efficient management of information assets, which our benchmark research shows is not easy for most organizations to do because they have data spread across multiple applications and systems: Two-thirds of organizations said that this makes it difficult to manage information.
 By consolidating in a single repository the storage of information that is likely to be the subject of discovery, companies can simplify and cut the cost of the search process as well as reduce risk.
 Orchestrating legal and preservation holds can be complex since multiple people or groups within a company may be legally involved with the same data over an extended period of time.
 Moreover, it’s important to ensure that once the holds are no longer needed, all data that can be eliminated is eliminated.

-Topics: Operational Performance Management (OPM), eDiscovery, Exterro, Data Governance, Data Management, Governance, Risk & Compliance (GRC), Informatica, Business Performance Management (BPM), compliance, Data, Financial Performance Management (FPM), Information, Information Applications (IA), Information Management (IM), Risk, Sales Performance Management (SPM), Workforce Performance Management (WPM)
+Topics: Office of Finance, Operational Performance Management (OPM), eDiscovery, Exterro, Data Governance, Data Management, Governance, Risk & Compliance (GRC), Informatica, Business Performance Management (BPM), compliance, Data, Financial Performance Management (FPM), Information, Information Applications (IA), Information Management (IM), Risk, Sales Performance Management (SPM), Workforce Performance Management (WPM)